ionStici/frontend/js/in-depth/error-handling.md

 - The _catch block_ of the `catch` statement, contains code that executes to handle the error.
 - Since the error is caught, the program will keep running.

 In a `try..catch` statement, we evaluate code in the `try` block and if the code throws an error, the code inside the `catch` block will handle the error for us.
+The `catch` block will have access to whatever error occurs in the `try` block.

 <br>